 Chlorine Sanitizer – The Most Commonly User Sanitizer

+Chlorine is the most popular spa sanitizer because it kills bacteria and viruses.
 It is a strong chemical that can be harmful if not used properly.
 Still, it ensures a safe and enjoyable experience in your hot tub when used correctly.

 However, chlorine also has some drawbacks.
 It’s a potent chemical that can be harmful if not used properly, and it can leave behind a harsh smell and taste in the water.
 Additionally, it can be hard to keep the right level of chlorine in the water, which can lead to safety and cleanliness concerns.

-The Main Features of Chlorine Based Sanitizer:
+The Main Features of Chlorine Based Sanitizer

 • Relatively low protection against protozoa